markmillr/cursor-memory-servicenow/README.md

    - Validate in sandbox before dev
    - Never modify production directly
    - Document any environment-specific issues
+   - Use manual browser interaction by default
+   - Enable CLI tools only when explicitly needed

 ## Viewing Mermaid Diagrams